 Horriby averted by Triple H at Wrestlemania XIX in his match against Booker T. Booker was presented as the underdog all the way in: HHH cut some truly horrible promos (some of which bordered on racism), and by the time the feud was white hot, Booker could not have been more underdog.
 HHH had been presented as an unstoppably dominant force of selfish evil, and Booker a man who'd made some poor decisions, but could redeem himself at 'Mania.
 In the match, it turned out that HHH was an unstoppably dominant force.
 Given that 'Mania title matches usually feature performers kicking out of finishers (to show the importance of the event), HHH duly kicked out of Booker's finishers.
 When Booker got hit with HHH's first finisher, he stayed down, and HHH got the strap.
-What made this even more galling was that HHH waited twenty seven seconds to make the pin, meaning he not only squashed the underdog, he got a legitimate thirty count against the Booker Man.
+What made this even more galling was that HHH botched the finish, and as a result it took him twenty seven seconds to make the pin, meaning he not only squashed the underdog, he inadvertently got a legitimate thirty count against the Booker Man.
 After that, it was pretty much all over for T, and it wasn't until his "King Booker" gimmick a few years later that he managed to build up the slightest credibility as a main eventer again.
 Needless to say, there's a reason that HHH's 2002-2004 season is called "The Reign of Terror."

 It was also around this point that Triple H's status as son-in-law to Vince McMahon (he was dating Stephanie McMahon at the time and they were married later that year) came under intense scrutiny from Smarks.